Sixto Paz Wells

-Sixto Paz Wells (Lima, Peru, December 12, 1955) is an author and lecturer focused on the UFO phenomena, particularly alien contact, from a spiritual viewpoint.
-Known as the visible head of the Rahma Mission in Spain and a number of Latin American countries, stands out among the ufologists for having summoned the international press to sightings scheduled in advance in more than ten occasions.
-As a self proclaimed contactee, he has published 20 books in Spanish and one in English about this subject so far (July 2017).
+Sixto Paz Wells (born December 12, 1955) is a Peruvian author and lecturer focused on the UFO phenomena, particularly alien contact, from a spiritual viewpoint.
+Known as the visible head of the Rahma Mission in Spain and a number of Latin American countries, stands out among the ufologists for having summoned the international press to sightings scheduled in advance on more than ten occasions.
+As a self proclaimed contactee, he has published 20 books in Spanish and one in English about this subject as of July 2017.
 In his works about UFOlogy he promotes a systematic method of physical and mental preparation for contact, as well as protocols for documenting, validating and confirming contact experiences.

 Life

 Paz Wells was born in Lima, Peru, in December 12, 1955, to Rose Marie Wells Vienrich and Carlos Paz García, an astronomer and scientific adviser of the Peruvian Air Force, as well as researcher interested in the UFO phenomena.

 From the age of twelve he became interested in UFOs because of his proximity to the Peruvian Institute of Interplanetary Relations (IPRI), founded and presided over by his father.

 He coursed primary and secondary studies with the Marist Brothers, culminating his studies in the first place in the Order of Merits.

 Sixto Paz, 19 at that time, invites the Spanish journalist J. J. Benitez to a programmed sighting of an unidentified flying object in the Chilca desert on September 7, 1974.

 He then pursued university studies at the Pontifical Catholic University of Peru, in the faculty of History.

-He is married to Marina Torres since 1987 and have two daughters: Yearim and Tanis.
+He was married to Marina Torres since 1987 (Who died on October 28, 2023) and has two daughters: Yearim and Tanis.